rubocode/frontier.nvim/doc/design/elements.md

 The color definitions you supply, I have decided to call profiles.
 A given set of highlights correspond to a PROFILE (one or more highlight groups) and a set of LINKS (you can see these semantics captured directly in the code).
-You supply the profile (a partical specification for an aspect in the theme that you are working on) and the links do the remaining legwork for you.
+You supply the profile (a partial specification for an aspect in the theme that you are working on) and the links do the remaining legwork for you.
 You just have to set things up right once.
-We use a stable catalog of profiles organized primarily to isolate coherent groups of highlights.
+We use a stable catalog of profiles organized primarily to isolate and support coherent groups of highlights on a one-to-one basis.

 When you want to support multiple themes, you need to be able to supply different colors and styling for each specific custom theme.